adzierzanowski/volcano/README.md

 ### TODO

-* macros
+* defining macros
-* some keycode bugs
-* check if the driver works on Linux
+* setting the gradient in one of the color modes

 ## Other files